spqfelipe/generative-design-project/README.md

 `ng serve --open`

-This will compile Angular and automactly open the browser at **localhost:4200**
+This will compile Angular and automatically open the browser at **localhost:4200**